beepritchard/Psychic-Game/README.md

 - Your Guesses So Far: (the specific letters that the player typed)
 - When the player wins, increase the Wins counter and start the game over again.
 - When the player loses, increase the Losses counter

+## Problem has came across:
+How to work with the addEventListener() method when user input random letter

+## How to solve it:

+## Technical approach:

 ## Link:
 https://beepritchard.github.io/Psychic-Game/